dub-flow/secure-code-review-challenges/challenge-26/solution.md

 1️⃣ Send a 'GET /admin' with a cookie 'username=guest'(simulates being logged in) and notice that you get a '403 Forbidden'

-2️⃣ Abuse the prototype pollution vulnerability to make our 'guest' user an admin (see first screenshot)
+2️⃣ Abuse the prototype pollution vulnerability to make our 'guest' user an admin

-3️⃣ Visit '/admin' again and notice that we now get a '200 OK' (see second screenshot)
+3️⃣ Visit '/admin' again and notice that we now get a '200 OK'

 # My Solution